Search for:

 Author

-Frederick August Jose, CIPP/E is a senior associate in Quisumbing Torres’ Intellectual Property, Data and Technology Practice Group and Technology, Media & Telecommunications.
-He has 10 years of experience in a wide range of IP and IT corporate and litigation matters.
+Frederick August Jose is a partner in Quisumbing Torres’ Intellectual Property, Data and Technology Practice Group and Technology, Media & Telecommunications.
+He has 12 years of experience in a wide range of IP and IT corporate and litigation matters.

 Author